qureebme/scanalyst/README.md

 ## Installation

+First:
+    In /SonarQube/sonarscannerfolder and /SonarQube/sonarscannerfolder, replace /home/qureeb/Documents/TUT/SEM/ in the paths to the corresponding directory on your PC

+Then:
     Run this in a terminal (in the same directory as this file) ./install.sh

 ## Usage

-Run this in a terminal (in the same directory as this file) python3 main.py url-to-your-repo
+Run this in a terminal (in the same directory as this file) python3 main.py <url-to-your-repo> <code-analysis-tool>

+code-analysis-tool is one of pmd, sonar, or checkstyle